roselandroche/Pintereach-Frontend/README.md

 # Description

-- What problem does your app solve?
+- What problem does this app solve?
-	- Enables users to save articles in a safe place so you're able to read them and prioritize what you want to read/when they want to.
+	- Enables users to save articles in a safe place so they're able to read them and prioritize what they want to read.

-- How does your app solve the problem?
+- How does this app solve the problem?
-	- Keeps articles of interest organized to anyone who reads online.
+	- Keeps articles of interest organized and accessible from one location.

 - What is the mission statement?
 	- Reading should be accessible and convenient for everyone.